How to maintain healthy bones with or without a bone scan and medication

-Bone scans can be useful to find out bone status, but unfortunately, most MD’s use bone scans to sell more bone scans and bone meds.
+Bone scans can be useful to find out bone status, but unfortunately, most MD’s use bone scans to sell more bone scans and bone medications.
 Oh sure, they can tell you that your bones are thin with their technology, but what happens after the diagnosis is a real problem: Prescriptions, procedures, worsening bone brittleness, more cancer than ever.
 If we just assume that we need to be concerned about bone health and treat our bones naturally, there would be no need for bone scans.
-It is our diet and lifestyle that has weakened the core structure of our bodies.There are five things that are critical to bone health - and drugs are not any of them.
+It is our diet and lifestyle that has weakened the core structure of our bodies.There are 5 things that are critical to bone health – and drugs are not any of them.
 (More on drugs later)

 First up is exercise.
 Exercise is critical for bone health and rebuilding.
 Exercise is also important for treating and preventing osteoporosis.
 Bones are living, flexing tissue that respond to exercise by becoming stronger.
 People who exercise regularly generally have maximum bone density and strength as compared to those who do not exercise.
 Bone mass peaks during the third decade of life and after that we can begin to lose bone, but exercise, especially weight-bearing exercise like walking and stair climbing, has proven to help prevent just that.

 If you already have low bone mass you should avoid high-impact exercise to lower the risk of breaking a bone.